JDSobek/MedYOLO/utils3D/README.md

-This folder contains the code necessary to process 3D data.
+This folder contains additional utility functions rewritten to operate on 3D data.
+Datasets are currently written for NIfTI data with a focus on CT scans, normalization methods may need adaptation for different data modalities.
+Some functionality, particularly most of YOLOv5's augmentations, is currently unimplemented due to incompatibility with standard 2D imaging libraries such as PIL and OpenCV.
+Loggers are also unimplemented.